Quramy/type-assert-tool/README.md

 ### `AssertSub<Actual, Expected>`
 Test whether type `Actual` type is a sub type of type `Expected` .
 Only if succeeded, this type returns type `AssertSuccess` .

+## Motivation
+TypeScript's type arithmetic capabilities are amazing.
+It has powerful features such as Mapped Types, Conditional Types, Recursive Types, and Template Literal Types.

+I needed a way to make sure that the composite types I created using these features would work as expected.
+I created this utility because I wanted to write tests for composite types in the same way I write unit tests for functions.

+## Similar repositories

+- [ts-expect](https://github.com/TypeStrong/ts-expect) provides function to assert type of your "values".

 ## License
 MIT